Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Deprecation of PyGILState APIs

-This PEP deprecates all of the existing PyGILState APIs in favor of the existing and new PyThreadState APIs.
-Namely:
+This proposal deprecates all of the existing PyGILState APIs in favor of the existing and new PyThreadState APIs.

-All of the PyGILState APIs are to be removed from the non-limited C API in Python 3.20.
+These APIs will be removed from public C API headers in Python 3.20 (five years from now).
 They will remain available in the stable ABI for compatibility.

 Backwards Compatibility